AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 The rule activation option should contain at least one parameter.

-There is no parameter for the ``-R`` option, it just turns the rule off.

 The rule allows parametric exemption, the parameters that are allowed in the definition of exemption sections are: